Antony Garrett Lisi: An Exceptionally Simple Theory of Everything

 Lisi's main work in theoretical physics is his Exceptionally Simple Theory of Everything.
 It proposes a unified field theory combining a grand unification theory of particle physics with Albert Einstein's general relativistic description of gravitation, using the largest simple exceptional Lie algebra, E_{8}.
-Lisi stated that gravity, the standard model bosons and fermions can be unified as parts of an E_{8} superconnection.
+Lisi stated that gravity, the Standard Model bosons and fermions can be unified as parts of an E_{8} superconnection.
 The theory, called E_{8} Theory, also predicts the existence of many new particles.
 He then designed a web application, the Elementary Particle Explorer, for visualizing the charge structure of the elementary particles in the standard model, in grand unified theories, and in E_{8} Theory.

 Lisi's theory has been extensively criticized in the scientific community.
 Lisi acknowledges that his theory is incomplete.
 In a Scientific American post, Lisi stated, "(the 3 generation) … issue remains the most significant problem, and until it is solved the theory is not complete and cannot be considered much more than a speculative proposal.
 Without fully describing how the three generations of fermions work, the theory and all predictions from it remain tenuous."

-In June 2010 Lisi posted "An explicit embedding of gravity and the Standard Model in E_{8}", and in 2015 an update and generalization, "Lie group cosmology", in which he claims to have solved the 3 generations problem.
+In June 2010, Lisi posted "An explicit embedding of gravity and the Standard Model in E_{8}", and in 2015 an update and generalization, "Lie group cosmology", in which he claims to have solved the 3 generations problem.
+The 2015 paper remains unpublished.